LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-3.md

 Hope you had as much fun doing this tutorial as we did writing it.
 As always, share your progress on Twitter, don't forget to tag @LearnWeb3DAO, and ask for help in the Discord if you ever feel lost!

+To verify this level, submit the subgraph URL below and select 'The Graph' as the network.

 Cheers 🥂